daisukeiot/OpenVINO-Toolkit-Setup/Container/README.md

-# Docker Container with OpenVINO
+# Docker Container with OpenVINO for Ubuntu

 There are a few steps involved in containerize OpenVINO application